p3palazzo/comparative-histories/chapter.md

 # Critical history and the global textbook #

-Comparative histories of architecture fit the purpose they were conceived for in the context of professional education and practice in 19^th^-century Europe.
-However, they were predicated on a questionable
-assumption: that the way builders throughout history addressed problems of construction could be likened to the modern, self-conscious design process of the Western architect.
+Comparative histories of architecture fit their intended purpose in the context of professional education and practice in 19^th^-century Europe.
+However, they rested on a dubious premise: the assumption that the problem-solving methods of builders in the past could be likened to the modern design process of the Western architect.

-Critical historians from the late
-19^th^ to the mid 20^th^ century attacked this assumption decades before the comparative histories' colonialist underpinnings would even come under scrutiny.
-This tension was already latent by the turn of the century, as evidenced both in the Europeans' unease at the temporality of their own architecture [@wigley:2000architectural94] and in the unstable disciplinary delimitation of this discipline [@baydar:1998postcolonial].
+Critics were attacking this assumption decades before the comparative histories' colonialist underpinnings would even come under scrutiny.
+This tension was already latent before the end of the 19^th^ century.
+John @summerson:1963heavenly pointed out architects of the Victorian era were unique in that they questioned the legitimacy of their own style [see also @pevsner:1972architectural].
+One of these architects, John
+@ruskin:1851stones had even intuited that the mindset of the medieval builder was inaccessible to the modern architect---a core element of how critical history operates.
+This insecurity carried on through the heyday of modernism [@wigley:2000architectural94] and was compounded by the unstable disciplinary boundaries of architecture [@baydar:1998postcolonial].

+Contradictory as that operative premise was, it could not have contributed to the decline of comparative history were it not for the specialization of architectural history scholarship in the postwar years.
+Critical historians such as Tafuri and Reyner @banham:1960theory shunned the operative interest in reclaiming certain aspects of the past.
+A growing number of dedicated scholars followed suit, especially in the Americas.

-The consolidation of critical history was accompanied by a faltering of interest in the architectural history textbook, at least in Northern Europe and the United States.
-The last running edition of Choisy's *Histoire de l'architecture* dates from 1964, at a time when it was still the authoritative textbook at the École des Beaux-Arts.[^3] Banister
-Fletcher's book was last issued in the form sanctioned by its original authors in 1961.
-According to @hoekstra:2014modernity2 [25.1], "the new ideal was that history ought to be an agent of disjunction where the emphasis was on analysis rather than on synthesis"
+The consolidation of critical history was accompanied by faltering interest in the architectural history textbook, at least in Northern Europe and the United States.
+The last running edition of Choisy's *Histoire de l'architecture* dated from 1964, at a time when it was still the authoritative textbook at the École des Beaux-Arts.[^3] Fletcher's book was last issued in the form devised by its original authors in 1961.
+According to @hoekstra:2014modernity2 [25.1], "the new ideal was that history ought to be an agent of disjunction where the emphasis was on analysis rather than on synthesis."

 [^3]: @choisy:1964histoire; a facsimilar edition was issued by Le Moniteur
-    for the first edition's hundredth anniversary in 1996.
+    for the first edition's hundredth anniversary in 1999.

-Whether it is realistic to expect an architectural history curriculum to be predicated on fragments is a different story.
+Whether it was realistic to expect an architectural history curriculum to be predicated on fragments is a different story.
 The definition of history as a constant rearrangement of fragments [@bann:1987clio23;
 @tafuri:1977storico, 18] is certainly correct from the perspective of how original research works.
 However, those who put forward this notion, and who rearranged these fragments deftly, were themselves educated on the synthetic view of the past practiced by the comparative method.

 Moreover, the humanistic ideal of architecture education in the Americas and the Iberian peninsula continued to demand some sort of broad outline of the past.
 Spiro Kostof's 1985 *History of Architecture*